A step by step tutorial on how to make a homemade pie crust that is buttery, flaky, and full of flavor. Perfect for all types of pies!

 - Place flour, butter, and salt in a sturdy bowl.
 Begin to smash and cut the butter into the flour with a pastry cutter.
 Do this for 3-5 minutes until all of the butter has incorporated into the flour and the texture resembles cornmeal.

-- Add 4-5 Tbsp. of cold water (one at a time) and 2 tsp. vinegar to the flour/butter mixture.
+Add 4-5 Tbsp. of cold water (one at a time) and 2 tsp. vinegar to the flour/butter mixture.
 After each addition of liquid, form the mixture into a ball.
 It will be crumbly at first, but should stick together after all liquid has been added.
 (Add a few more Tbsp. of water if dough is just too crumbly).